calaldees/KaraKara/processmedia3/README.md

 ]
 ```

-`main.py` has a function for each step in the process:
+`cmds/` has a module for each step in the process:
 - `scan()` looks at the input directory and creates the above list of Tracks
 - `view()` iterates over each Track, and prints out data about them
 - `encode()` iterates over each Track, and makes sure that each `Target` file exists, calling `target.encode()` to create it if needed